You Have Rights Under the Pregnancy Discrimination Act

 - An employer cannot require a pregnant woman to provide a doctor’s note for pregnancy-related sick leave or disability leave unless all employees are required to submit doctor’s documentation for absences.

-- An employer cannot "manage" the employee's pregnancy.
+- An employer cannot manage the employee’s pregnancy.
 She can work up until the birth of her child if she chooses.
 If she has had pregnancy-related absences or complications, she cannot be required to stay off the job until the baby is born.
 A woman who has given birth can return to work as soon as she chooses.

 - Prenatal care and childbirth must be covered by the employer-paid health insurance at the same coverage as any other medical conditions.

-Under the Family and Medical Leave Act, a woman who has given birth can take up to 12 weeks of job-protected, unpaid leave to care for her newborn.
-Fathers are also entitled to take "paternity leave" if they are the primary caregiver of the baby.
+- Under the Family and Medical Leave Act, a woman who has given birth can take up to 12 weeks of job-protected, unpaid leave to care for her newborn.
+Fathers are also entitled to take paternity leave if they are the primary caregiver of the baby.

-Atlanta Pregnancy Discrimination Lawyer
+Talk to a Skilled Florida Pregnancy Discrimination Lawyer